Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: Preliminaries

 \subsection{Quasiconformal densities}

-\bdefn[QC densities] For a proper $\delta$-hyperbolic space $Y$, a $\Gamma$-quasiconformal density $\nu=\{\nu_y\}_{y\in Y}$, of dimension $\alpha>0$ is a map $y\mapsto \nu_y$ from $Y$ to the set of finite Borel measures on $\partial Y$, such that the following two properties are satisfied: \benum \item ($\Gamma$-equivariance) For all $y\in Y$, $g\in \Gamma$, $g_\ast \nu_y= \nu_{gy}$, where $g_\ast\nu_y$ is the pushforward $\nu_y\circ g\inv$. \item (Quasiconformality) There is $C\geq 1$, such that for all $x,y\in Y$, $\nu_y$-a.e $\xi\in \partial Y$, \eenum If $C$ can be chosen one, $\nu$ is called a $\Gamma$-conformal density. \edefn Examples are Patterson-Sullivan measures on the boundaries of Cayley graphs of hyperbolic groups, of non-elementary discrete groups of isometries acting on hyperbolic spaces, and as we shall see, harmonic measures of certain random walks on cusped graphs of a class of relatively hyperbolic groups.
+\bdefn[QC densities] For a proper $\delta$-hyperbolic space $Y$, a $\Gamma$-quasiconformal density $\nu=\{\nu_y\}_{y\in Y}$, of dimension $\alpha>0$ is a map $y\mapsto \nu_y$ from $Y$ to the set of finite Borel measures on $\partial Y$, such that the following two properties are satisfied: \benum \item ($\Gamma$-equivariance) For all $y\in Y$, $g\in \Gamma$, $g_\ast \nu_y= \nu_{gy}$, where $g_\ast\nu_y$ is the pushforward $\nu_y\circ g\inv$. \item (Quasiconformality) There is $C\geq 1$, such that for all $x,y\in Y$, $\nu_y$-a.e $\xi\in \partial Y$, \eenum If $C$ can be chosen one, $\nu$ is called a $\Gamma$-conformal density. \edefn Examples are Patterson-Sullivan measures on the boundaries of Cayley graphs of hyperbolic groups, of non-elementary discrete groups of isometries acting on hyperbolic spaces, harmonic measures of suitable random walks on Cayley graphs of hyperbolic groups, and as we shall see, harmonic measures of certain random walks on cusped graphs of a class of relatively hyperbolic groups.